LCAS/franka_arm_ros2/README.md

 ## Installation Guide

-(Tested on Ubuntu 22.04, ROS2 Humble, Panda 4.2.2 & 4.2.1, and Libfranka 0.8.0 and 0.9.2)
+(Tested on Ubuntu 22.04, ROS2 Humble, Panda FCI 4.0.4, 4.2.2 and 4.2.1, and Libfranka 0.8.0 and 0.9.2)

 1. Build libfranka 0.8.0 or 0.9.2 from source by following the [instructions][libfranka-instructions].
-Choose proper version according to your FCI version.
+Choose proper version according to your FCI version!
+If you need to install libfranka 0.9.2, you can use directly LCAS [libfranka 0.9.2][libfranka-LCAS] release
 2. Install FLIR Blackfly_s camera ROS2 driver (required for panda_vision setup), following the [instructions][flir_camera_driver]
 3. Clone this repository into your workspace's `src` folder.
 4. Source the workspace, then in your workspace root, call: